 A common trap

 Teams monitor only input drift.
-Input drift often correlates with performance degradation, but it is not performance.
-You still need performance monitoring (with labels or proxies) to avoid false confidence.
+Input drift can correlate with performance degradation, but it is not performance.
+You still need performance monitoring (labels, delayed labels, human review, or strong proxies).

 3. Why drift happens in production systems

-Drift is rarely “the model getting old” in isolation.
+Drift is rarely “the model got old” in isolation.
 It usually comes from one of these categories:

 3.1 Real-world change